-Like a friend, Mountain View Women’s Health is always here for you… with three board-certified Obstetrician/Gynecologists – Dr. Lystra B. Wilson-Celestine, Dr. Nkem Nwosa, Dr. Alford N. Vassall, Jr., and Physician Assistant, Carley A. Jacobs.
+Like a friend, Mountain View Women’s Health is always here for you… with two board-certified Obstetrician/Gynecologists – Dr. Alford N. Vassall, Jr., Dr. Mercedes Goebel, and Physician Assistant, Carley A. Jacobs.

 Our caring and compassionate team of professionals provide treatment for women of all ages with gynecological and obstetrical needs, including general and high risk obstetrical care, well-woman care, family planning, peri-menopausal/menopausal care, gynecological surgery, treatment for urinary incontinence and UTIs, and infertility services.